sumanengg/mygit/README.md

 # mygit

-A minimal command-line tool example using Python and argparse.
+A minimal version control CLI tool inspired by Git, written in Python.

 ## Features

-- `init` command: Prints "Hello World!!" to the console.
+- `init` command: Initializes a new repository in `.mygit`.
+- `hash-object <file>`: Stores a file as a content-addressed blob object.
+- `cat-file <oid>`: Prints the content of an object by its OID.
+- `write-tree`: Creates a tree object representing the current directory structure and prints its OID.
+- `read-tree <tree_oid>`: Restores the directory structure and files from a tree object.

 ## Installation